 African Food Is Healthy Too

-There’s a theory that I have.
-I have thought about it for years: it’s that how healthy ingredients are perceived to be depends on where( geographic location) they are cultivated, who cultivates it (ethnicity and social class), and the skin colour of the population that consumes it the most.
-Two easy examples are shea butter/oil vs Olive oil or palm oil vs olive oil.
+There’s a theory that I have developed after years of research and following conversations in the media : it’s that how healthy ingredients are perceived to be depends on where (geographic location) they are cultivated, who cultivates it (ethnicity and social class), and the skin colour of the population that consumes it the most.
+Two obvious examples are shea butter/oil vs Olive oil or palm oil vs olive oil.
 Palm oil here specifically refers to the oil made from the fruit; the red one and not the oil derived from the seed, what Ghanaians call adwe ngo which translates loosely to nut or seed oil.
 Now that gets a lot of scrutiny.
 There are several articles online about how unhealthy it is.
-It is also really interesting to note that most of these articles are unable to distinguish between the fruit oil ( red palm oil) and the nut/seed oil- adwe ngo.
-Another example that comes to mind is msg vs bouillon.
+An interesting thing to note is that most of these articles are unable to distinguish between the fruit oil ( red palm oil) and the nut/seed oil- adwe ngo.
+Another example is msg vs bouillon.

 A few years ago an Italian restaurant reached out to me via the internet because a little sauce that I had made was going to be the cause of death for a lot of people just because of how unhealthy it was.
-It was just that serious that they had to reach out to me immediately so they could save some lives.
-I checked out their page promptly and the first video I saw was a pepperoni pizza with burrata and a generous drizzle of olive oil.
+It was so serious that they had to reach out to me immediately so they could save some lives.
+I visited their page promptly and the first video I saw was a pepperoni pizza with burrata and a generous drizzle of olive oil.
 There was also pasta and a few other rather delicious looking dishes.
 This sort of uneducated arrogance and assumption is why it is important for everyone to interrogate why our food is unhealthy but theirs isn’t.

 Restaurant Review: Kanvas Bistro